nazroll/nazroll/README.md

 Github is one of those places to fall and learn.

-Kindness and humility is punk rock.
+Kindness and humility are punk rock.